sanaazizuk/UK_Gas_Reliance_vs_Renewables_Analysis/README.md

 ## Skills This Project Demonstrates

-- End to end data pipeline construction, from a live public API through Python cleaning, MySQL loading, SQL analysis, and finally an interactive Power BI report
+- End to end data pipeline construction, from a public data website through Python cleaning, MySQL loading, SQL analysis, and finally an interactive Power BI report
 - Diagnosing and fixing a genuine, non obvious data bug, a British Summer Time clock change producing an invalid datetime value, rather than only working with pre cleaned data
 - Data quality verification as a habit, including checking that fuel percentages summed close to 100 per cent, and confirming a top result with a targeted follow up query rather than accepting it at face value
 - SQL query writing across aggregation, grouping, window functions, and multi dimensional business questions